Ogra bars LPG producers from charging signature bonus from consumers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Oil and Gas Regulatory Authority (Ogra) made a landmark decision, declaring that producers cannot charge signature bonus on the sale of liquefied petroleum gas (LPG) if they are to remain compliant with the LPG policy.
+ISLAMABAD: The Oil and Gas Regulatory Authority (Ogra) made a landmark decision has declared that producers cannot charge signature bonus on the sale of liquefied petroleum gas (LPG) if they are to remain compliant with the LPG policy.

 The flip side for LPG producers such as Oil and Gas Company Limited and Pakistan Petroleum Limited is that they stand notified of having collected close to 20 billion rupees as signature bonus (a payment in addition to price) on sale of LPG.
 This exposes the companies to a potential inclusion in the suo motu case, where Chief Justice of Pakistan Mian Saqib Nisar has taken notice of the undue taxes on petroleum products.